Danack/SiteTool/README.md

 ```

 If the project is not checked out to a directory named 'sitetool' you may need to run `docker ps` to find the exact docker image name.

+## Naming things

+### Event names

+Event names should be a past tense phrase that described what has happened.
+Examples:

+FoundUrl
+FoundUrlToFetch
+FoundUrlToSkip
+ReceivedHtml
+ResponseWasOk
+ResponseWasError
+ResponseWasReceived

+## Processor names

+Processor names should be of the form 'verb' + 'object' or 'verb' + 'object' + 'condition'.
+If possible use the event name as the object.

+CheckResponseContentTypeIsHtml
+CheckResponseIsOk
+FetchUrl
+LogResponseWasOk
+LogResponseWasError
+LogFoundUrlToSkip
+ParseReceivedHtmlToFindUrls
+DecideFoundUrlShouldBeFollowed

+Where it makes sense, use the event name that is being listened for, in the procesor name.